luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Alternative splicing is used normally to enable a gene to produce different proteins which maybe tissue specific.
 However aberrant splicing can cuase disease by inappropriate exon skipping (e.g. BRCA1 exon 18 in cancer) and intron retention.

 In Differential Gene Expression you compare mutant vs control read counts for each gene.
-With Differential Splicing Analysis you compare all the different mRNA isoforms between mutant and control - there are many isoforms for each gene so there are many comparisons:
+In Differential Splicing Expression you compare all the different mRNA isoforms between mutant and control - there are many isoforms for each gene so there are many comparisons.
+In Differential Isoform Usage you take the Isoform expression counts relative to the gene expression
 ![enter image description here](https://lh3.googleusercontent.com/VyUh9L2RvsCzGjGbh1fV5pPq2gGCU4gadhSaCk7BvpvceELVaUiMngWYwXIwFhbvU1xTQmAR0f4DFg)